0417 522 351

 Wheel Chair Access: 2 ramps onto an often packed sand beach.
 Disabled toilets and parking on the north and south ends.

 In Sandy Bay south of Hobart.
 Excellent amenities include a playground, BBQs, toilets and a large park area.
-A great family beach and park.
+It is a great family beach and park.

 Short Beach